-Amp modeling has come on leaps and bounds in recent years, and one of the pioneers of this next generation of gear has been Neural DSP.
+Amp modeling has advanced leaps and bounds in recent years, and one of the pioneers of this next generation of gear has been Neural DSP.
 While they don’t have the mass market brand presence of Boss or Line 6, they have become something of a major player in the world of FX and modeling thanks to their revolutionary Quad Cortex.

-Who Is This For?
+Neural DSP Quad Cortex: Who Is This For?

 The Neural DSP Quad Cortex is aimed primarily at intermediate players, but the incredible sound quality and huge array of features makes it a great choice for advanced guitarists and working musicians, too.
-The price point may seem high at first, but with Sweetwater’s financing options you can usually pick up a Quad Cortex for somewhere around $50 a month, putting it within reach for most players.
+The price point may seem high at first, but with Sweetwater’s financing options you can usually pick up a Quad Cortex for somewhere around $50 a month, putting it within reach of most players.

-Appearance / Features / Controls
+Neural DSP Quad Cortex: Appearance / Features / Controls

-The centerpiece of the exterior is the 7 inch LED touch screen.
-Without giving too much away, we found it to be bright, and thanks to the semi satin finish, it was easy to read in all lighting conditions, including under harsh stage lighting.
-The touch screen is clearly the way that Neural DSP intended users to interact with the unit.
-The touch response was excellent, and very similar to that of an iPhone – accurate and responsive.
+The centerpiece of the exterior is the 7-inch LED touchscreen.
+Without giving too much away, we found it to be bright and thanks to the semi satin finish, it was easy to read in all lighting conditions, including under harsh stage lighting.
+The touchscreen is clearly the way that Neural DSP intended users to interact with the unit.
+The touch response was excellent and very similar to that of an iPhone – accurate and responsive.

-All of the Quad Cortex’s features can be accessed by the LED screen, or by programming the presets to the 8 available stomp buttons.
-You can easily cycle through menus using the multi function mode/tempo/tuner stomp buttons, too.
+All of the Quad Cortex’s features can be accessed by the LED screen or by programming the presets to the 8 available stomp buttons.
+You can easily cycle through menus using the multifunction mode/tempo/tuner stomp buttons, too.
 Over on the left, there’s a large volume/power knob.

 On the back of the unit, you’ll find all of the available inputs and outputs.
 Starting from left to right, you’ve got the two combo inputs, which can accommodate standard ¼” jacks as well as XLR, TS, and TRS.
 These inputs are equipped with preamps and phantom power supplies in case you’re planning to run a microphone through the QC.